grapestone5321/sdcnd-finding_lane_lines/writeup.md

 5. Hough Tranform line detection is applied.

-In order to draw a single line on the left and right lanes, I modified the draw_lines() function by getting the slopes of left lane line and right lane line
+In order to draw a single line on the left and right lanes, I modified the draw_lines() function by getting the slopes of left lane line and right lane line.

-If you'd like to include images to show how the pipeline works, here is how to include an image:

-![alt text][image1]

 ### 2. Identify potential shortcomings with your current pipeline

-One potential shortcoming would be what would happen when ...
+One potential shortcoming would be what would happen when the lanes are curvy.

-Optional Challenge part is not comleted yet

-Another shortcoming could be ...

 ### 3. Suggest possible improvements to your pipeline

-A possible improvement would be to work on curvy lanes by completing Optional Challenge.
+Optional Challenge is not comleted yet.
+A possible improvement would be to work on curvy lanes by completing the Challenge.

-Another potential improvement could be to